Video: Introduction to The Hymn Society

-The Society’s endowment campaign launched at our conference this summer.
+The Society’s endowment campaign launched at our conference last summer.
 Learn more through this video and invite your friends to view it!

 Founded in 1922, The Hymn Society was formerly known as The Hymn Society of America, but the name of the organization was changed in 1991 to The Hymn Society in the United States and Canada.